About

 Q. Is this blog still active?

-Now the posts on this blog come from the blog of Booklist’s Quick Tips for Schools & Libraries Newsletter columnist Anastasia Suen.
+Eventually, the posts on this blog only came from Booklist’s Quick Tips for Schools & Libraries Newsletter columnist Anastasia Suen.
+After 13 years of sharing new STEM #kidlit books, in May 2025 the blog posts on the two STEM Friday sites became archives only.

 Bookshop is an online bookstore with a mission to financially support local, independent bookstores.
 By design, we give away over 75% of our profit margin to stores, publications, authors and others who make up the thriving, inspirational culture around books!